hamiecod/covid-map/README.md

 * Make a popup to show the data when a marker is clicked
 * Show the coordinates of the map where the user is exploring

+## Contributing
+You are encouraged to contribute in the project and report issues.
+A set of [Improvements](https://github.com/hamiecod/covid-maps#Improvements) have been listed to help you get some ideas for improvements in the website.

 ## License
 The software is copyrighted under [MIT License](https://opensource.org/licenses/MIT)